 Don’t Miss: On weekends in October, the concession stand is open and features yummy treats of the season, including hot apple cider.
 In the market, sticky caramel apples smothered with caramel made in Wisconsin are a must-munch.

 Open: Through the end of October.

 Located in nearby North Freedom, this attraction brings railroading history to life.
-Their harvest time tradition is the Pumpkin Special and this year it happens the weekend of Oct.
-16-17.
+Their harvest time tradition is the Pumpkin Special which usually occurs mid-October.
 Riders will chug along to Quartzite Lake, where a local farmer awaits their arrival and will bring pumpkins right to the train.
 Pick your pumpkins, then board the train for the return trip.
 There are four coach departures per day – 10 a.m., 11:30 a.m., 1 p.m. and 2:30 p.m.
-Pumpkin sales are cash only and not included in the train ticket price, which runs $22 for adults, $12 for children 3-15, and free for children 2 and under.
+Pumpkin sales are cash only and not included in the train ticket price.

 Here’s An Idea: Pack an old-fashioned picnic lunch to extend your stay, then tour the museum grounds with its turn-of-the-century atmosphere.
 It’s a treat to see the old steam locomotives, which remain a symbol of the Golden Age of railroading.

 Open: Through mid-October.